Discover Year Timeline

 - 10 Off-Site Career Exploration & Team-Building Days

-- 12 Individual Sessions with Personal Career Coach
+- 12 Individual Meetings with a Personal Coach

 - 4-6 Networking Events